Deci-AI/super-gradients/documentation/source/PoseEstimation.md

 A custom target generator class should inherit from `KeypointsTargetsGenerator` base class which provides a protocol for generating target tensors for the ground-truth keypoints.

-A custom postprocessing callback class should inherit from `PoseEstimationDecodeCallback` base class which provides a protocol for transforming model's raw output into a final predictions.
+A custom postprocessing callback class should inherit from `PoseEstimationDecodeCallback` base class which provides a protocol for transforming the model's raw output into a final prediction.

-A custom visualization callback class can inherit from `PhaseCallback` or `Callback` base class to generate visualization of the model predictions.
+A custom visualization callback class can inherit from `PhaseCallback` or `Callback` base class to generate a visualization of the model predictions.